graycoreio/daffodil/libs/design/sidebar/README.md

 ## Overview
 Sidebars provide a flexible way to display additional content alongside the main page content.
 While commonly used for navigation, they can accommodate any type of content.
 Sidebars support multiple display modes, positions, and include optional header and footer components with minimal styling.

+A sidebar always renders inside a `<daff-viewport>`, which manages positioning, content shifting, and backdrop interactions.
+See the [Viewport](/libs/design/viewport/README.md) documentation for layout details.

 <daff-docs-example-viewer example="basic-sidebar"></daff-docs-example-viewer>

 ## Best practices